MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 CLUT
 ====

-The display module allows to target display which uses a pixel indirection table (CLUT).
+The Display module allows to target display which uses a pixel indirection table (CLUT).
 This kind of display are considered as generic but not standard (see :ref:`display_pixel_structure`).
 It consists to store color indices in image memory buffer instead of colors themselves.

 Color Conversion
 ----------------

 The driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to display color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
-The display module will store the index of the color in the table instead of using the color itself.
+The Graphical Engine will store the index of the color in the table instead of using the color itself.

 When an application color is not available in the display driver table (CLUT), the display driver can try to find the closest color or return a default color.
 First solution is often quite difficult to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
 However, a consequence is that the application has only to use a range of colors provided by the display driver.

 Alpha Blending
 --------------

-MicroUI and the graphical engine use blending when drawing some texts or anti-aliased shapes.
+MicroUI and the Graphical Engine use blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel current color or with the current application background color (when enabled).
 This blending *creates* some  intermediate colors which are managed by the display driver.

 Most of time the intermediate colors do not match with the palette.
 The default color is so returned and the rendering becomes wrong.
-To prevent this use case, the display module offers a specific Low Level API ``LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.
+To prevent this use case, the Graphical Engine offers a specific Low Level API ``LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.

 This API is only used when a blending is required and when the background color is enabled.
-Display module calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
+The Graphical Engine calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
 The display driver should replace the ARGB colors by the CLUT indices.
-Then the display module will only use between both indices.
+Then the Graphical Engine will only use between both indices.

 For instance, when the returned indices are ``20`` and ``27``, the display stack will use the indices ``20`` to ``27``, where all indices between ``20`` and ``27`` target some intermediate colors between both the original ARGB colors.